reysmerwvr/laravel-spanish-docs/broadcasting.md

 <a name="leaving-a-channel"></a>
 ### Leaving A Channel

-To leave a channel, you may call the `leave` method on your Echo instance:
+To leave a channel, you may call the `leaveChannel` method on your Echo instance:

+    Echo.leaveChannel('orders');

+If you would like to leave a channel and also its associated private and presence channels, you may call the `leave` method:

     Echo.leave('orders');